Skip to content

 FFMPEG

 In the world of multimedia processing, FFMPEG stands as a powerful and versatile tool for handling audio and video files.
-FFMPEG, short for Fast Forward Moving Picture Expert Group, is a command-line-based utility that enables users to manipulate media files with ease.
+FFMPEG, short for Fast Forward Moving Pictures Experts Group, is a command-line-based utility that enables users to manipulate media files with ease.
 This article aims to provide a comprehensive guide on installing FFMPEG on Ubuntu and utilizing a specific code snippet to create stunning image slideshows accompanied by audio tracks.

 Installing FFMPEG